gforerob/hydro-event-detector/README.md

 # Execute
 hed.plot_events("2019", "2021") #change the interested dates

-# Enjoy the results and explore the information related with peaks, volume, baseflow and others.
+# Enjoy the results, explore the information related with peaks, volume, baseflow.